HookRace/hookrace-web/www/_posts/2019-01-15-linux-desktop-setup.markdown

 layout: post
 title: "Linux Desktop Setup"
 tags: Programming Frugality
-permalink: /blog/decade-linux-desktop/
+permalink: /blog/linux-desktop-setup/
 ---

-Two years ago I talked about my hardware setup in [two](/blog/broken-hardware-fixes-hacks-8-years/) [posts](/blog/new-hardware-hacks/).

-I've been asked about my software setup a few times in the last years, so here I'll complete my personal setup series by talking about the software I use and how I use it.
 My software setup has been surprisingly constant over the last decade, after a few years of experimentation since I initially switched to Linux in 2006.
 It might be interesting to look back in another 10 years and see what changed.
 A quick overview of what's running as I'm writing this post:

 <!--more-->
 [![htop overview](/public/linux-desktop/htop_small.png)](/public/linux-desktop/htop.png)